learning-in-public/internal-links-analyzer/README.md

 ## Tech manifest

-The `remark-parse` library is used in order to parse markdown files.
+The `remark` library is used in order to parse markdown files.

 ## Notes, questions and other discussions

-- The current implementation does not concurrently load files.
+- The current implementation does not concurrently load files in subdirectories from the root.
+Only "immediate children" are currently handled.
 This may be refactored later.
 - Should this project also be responsible for the _parsing_ and _compiling_ (to HTML) of the markdown files?
 Currently it just analyzes each parse tree to locate internal links (i.e. no compilation is performed).